 A group of penguins in called a Colony, a rookery or a Waddle…

 The size and weight of a penguin at born varies from species to species

 Emperor penguins breeds in the coldest environment of any bird species, where temperature reach as low as -40 C.

 Penguins are birds.
 Penguins have adapted to live in water.

 Galapagos penguins can live up to 15 years.

 In general penguin lifespan ranges from 15 to 20 years.

 Cartoon penguins can be drawn in the following way…

 NO, penguins live only in the southern hemisphere and south of the Equator

-Penguins are mostly monogamus, however there are some species like the Emperor Penguin which is serially monogamus,
+Penguins are mostly monogamous, however there are some species like the Emperor Penguin which is serially monogamous.